eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-things-search.md

 ### Request

-After obtaining a subscription ID from a ["created"](#created) message, use "request" messages to tell Ditto how many pages of search results you are prepared to receive.
+After obtaining a subscription ID from a ["created"](#created) event, use ["request"](#request) commands to tell Ditto how many pages of search results you are prepared to receive.
-Ditto will send ["hasNext"](#hasnext) messages until all requested pages are fulfilled, the search results are exhausted, or an error occurred.
+Ditto will send ["hasNext"](#hasnext) events until all requested pages are fulfilled, the search results are exhausted, or an error occurred.

 | Field      | Value                   |